-- The qTA model -- A computational realization of PENTA (Prom-on, Xu & Thipakorn, 2009), now implemented as a Praat script: PENTAtrainer.
+- The qTA model -- A computational realization of PENTA (Prom-on, Xu & Thipakorn, 2009), now implemented as a Praat script: PENTAtrainers.

 - The Time Structure model of the syllable -- A new conceptualization of the syllable as the basic temporal organization structure that assigns time intervals to both segmental and laryngeal units.
 It offers a drastically different view on issues such as the nature of coarticulation, coarticulation resistance, locus equation, time interval of segments and temporal alignment of segmental and tonal events (Xu & Liu, 2006).
-It also makes it possible to fully integrate segmental and suprasegmental aspects of speech, treating them as following the same basic articulatory dynamics (Xu, 2007a, Xu & Liu, in press).
+It also makes it possible to fully integrate segmental and suprasegmental aspects of speech, treating them as following the same basic articulatory dynamics (Xu & Liu, 2012).

 - The perceptual learnability of the dynamic output of TA, as demonstrated by unsupervised-learning simulations of tone acquisition using self-organizing maps (SOMs) (Gauthier, Shi & Xu, 2007a, 2007b).
-These findings also suggests that perceptual learning does not need to involve distinctive features.
+The importance of these findings is that they suggest perceptual learning does not need to involve distinctive features.

-- The Bio-informational Dimensions (BID) theory of vocally expression of emotions (Xu, Kelly & Smillie, in press).
+- The Bio-informational Dimensions (BID) theory of vocally expression of emotions (Xu, Kelly & Smillie, 2013).
 Emotional and attitudinal meanings are vocal expressed by simultaneously manipulating a number of bio-informational dimensions -- size projection, dynamicity, audibility and association.
-At least the first two dimensions have been found to be highly relevant for a number of emotions (Chuenwattanapranithi et al., 2008; Xu & Kelly, 2010; Xu, Kelly & Smillie, in press).
+At least the first two dimensions have been found to be highly relevant for a number of emotions (Chuenwattanapranithi et al., 2008; Xu & Kelly, 2010; Xu, Kelly & Smillie, 2013).

-- The Nostratic Origin of PFC hypothesis -- The use of post-focus compression (PFC) as a prosodic marker of focus is likely to have a single historical origin, possibly the hypothetical proto-Nostratic language (Xu, Chen & Wang, in press; Xu, 2011).
+- The Nostratic Origin of PFC hypothesis -- The use of post-focus compression (PFC) as a prosodic marker of focus is likely to have a single historical origin, possibly the hypothetical proto-Nostratic language (Xu, 2011; Xu, Chen & Wang, 2012).